In thyroid therapy, how many micrograms of Cytomel (T3) are equivalent to how many micrograms of Synthroid (T4)?

 In this post, I summarize what five (5) historical thyroid science sources had to say about this equivalence between 1968 and 1976, at a time when researchers and clinicians were very familiar with the use of these medications as monotherapies and combinations.

-Here is a screenshot from Pfizer Canada’s Cytomel monograph showing its statement that 25 μg (25 micrograms, or mcg) of liothyronine is equivalent to approximately 0.1 mg (0.1 milligrams = 100 micrograms) of “L-thyronine” (Levothyroxine)
+This one shows Pfizer’s misleading statement from their product monograph under the heading “Composition,” that 25 μg (25 micrograms, or mcg) of liothyronine is equivalent to approximately 0.1 mg (0.1 milligrams = 100 micrograms) of “L-thyronine” (Levothyroxine):

 In ERFA Canada’s pamphlet, they then provide special dosing guides for children, followed by a table with adult dose equivalents across the three pharmaceuticals.